Management Improvement Fund

 Organizations and groups applying for a Management Improvement Fund grant are reviewed with the following criteria in mind:

-- Organizations must serve a significant number of low-income persons
+- Organizations must primarily serve low-income persons

 - Time and staff capabilities to commit to the consultation and to implement changes

 Funding will primarily be focused on organizations working in and serving the Twin Cities East Metro; however, West Metro and Greater Minnesota applications will be reviewed and considered on a case-by-case basis.

 - Many nonprofit organizations struggle financially to raise enough revenue for their programs to serve BIPOC and/or low-income individuals and families and don’t have the financial resources to pay for much needed professional consultation and technical services.
 Management Improvement Fund grants to nonprofit organizations help them stay strong and healthy, paying dividends to the communities they serve.